 To begin with, Lessonspace offers a reasonably wide variety of live learning tools.

-So you can interact with your students through a webcam, share your screen, use its text chat feature, write on its native document editor, draw on a digital whiteboard, etc. Plus, you can even upload PDF or Office documents and annotate them in real-time during your session.
+So you can interact with your students through a webcam, screen recording, use its text chat feature, write on its native document editor, draw on a digital whiteboard, etc. Plus, you can even upload PDF or Office documents and annotate them in real-time during your session.

 Another thing I like about Lessonspace is that you can use multiple learning tools simultaneously and show them side-by-side in the same view.